RakibulRanak/SlackBook/README.md

     <br>

     - **Step 5** : The final step for the system to call the corresponding EndPoint of Facebook API .
-Credentials to Post a Status without Links and Attachments are :
+Credentials to Post a Status without Links and Attachments are : <br>

+      **with user token** :

       <pre>